-- At 5 student absences, Veritas Prep will contact the family in writing. - The Dean of Culture will make reasonable efforts to meet with the parent or guardian of a student who has recorded more than five absences to create an Attendance Contract. - At 15 student absences, the school reserves the right to retain any student.
+- At 3, 5, 10 and 15 student absences, Veritas Prep will contact the family in writing. - The Culture Team will contact the family for meetings at 5, 10 and 15 absences.
+The meetings will discuss support for the student, which may include an attendance contract or Saturday School assignments. - At 15 student absences, the school reserves the right to retain any student.